 - If your symptoms worsen whilst you are awaiting testing, please telephone us so we can further evaluate your status.

-Tell us your name, date of birth and medications required.
+stating your name, date of birth and medications required, and preferred pharmacy.

 NB please note that this is standard rather then secure email.
 The practice tries to handle all communication securely, however the integrity and security of this email cannot be guaranteed over the Internet.
 We recommend avoiding email for sensitive information.